-ttracting and retaining talent is a challenge faced by all businesses, and none more so than the professional services industry.
-Accounting firms are no exception, and our recent survey 'Why do Accountants invest in branding' spoke of this problem.
-We asked accountants who actively recruit the following question: Do you ever struggle to fill vacancies?'
+Attracting and retaining talent is a challenge faced by all businesses, and none more so than the professional services industry.

-This is a high-level question, and obviously, depending on the size of the firm, results will vary depending on roles that needed filling, the number of roles available and the frequency a firm needs to recruit as it grows.
-So how does an accounting firm approach the issue of attracting talent?
+So how does a business approach the issue of attracting talent?
 The answer does not lie in pinning your hopes on phrases such as 'competitive salary', and 'good career progression' to woo potential employees, it actually begins with your firm's branding, its reputation, and its approach to employer branding.

 What is employer branding?